 Exploring Extremism is a podcast series produced by UNDP’s Oslo Governance Centre.
 It dives into uncovering and understanding emerging issues in violent extremism.
-Hosted by journalist Anneliese Mcauliffe, the series shines a light on some of the under explored issues related to violent extremism through expert-level discussions.
+The series shines a light on some of the under explored issues related to violent extremism through expert-level discussions.
 In the first series over four episodes, we focus on a separate topic each time, from the rise of the far right in Europe to the role of mercenaries in extremist organisations.
 In this second season, we are teasing out emerging, cross-cutting thematic findings ahead of the launch of the global UNDP flagship report Journey to Extremism – from distinct patters in child and forced recruitment to the broader intersections between violent extremism and drug abuse, with leading experts in the field.

 Research focused on pathways into extremism has increasingly focused on the complex roles that women play in extremist groups.
 However, new thinking on gender in radicalisation and recruitment is paying increasing attention to the role of masculinities and misogyny in male radicalisation to violence; from Salafi-Jihadist groups to the Far Right and the misogyny of Hindutva-linked movements.
 This episode discusses the impact of, and interlinkages between misogynistic attitudes and a sense of thwarted masculinity as a consequence of changing social and economic realities.

 Associate Professor at the Alfred Deakin Institute for Citizenship and Globalisation, Deakin University

 Dr Debbie Ging

 Associate Professor of Digital Media and Gender in the School of Communications, Dublin City University